Charlotte Feeny BSc(Hons) Dip Couns BACP

 07414961335 / 07414 961335

-Talking to a qualified counsellor can enable us to open up more and work through the issues that are troubling us.
-This can help us to grow and change, and hopefully become happier.
+Talking to a qualified counsellor can enable us to open up more and work through things which can help us to grow and change, and hopefully become happier.

 I have been told by my clients that I am warm, empathic and down-to-earth with a good sense of humour.
 I am not afraid to challenge people if I think that is what they need but most of all I want my clients to feel that I "get" them: being truly heard and feeling understood can be the most transformative aspects of counselling.

 How long with it take?

 The amount of time spent working together with vary according to the needs of each individual person: some people benefit from long-term counselling whilst others find a few sessions is sufficient for them.
 You don't sign up for a particular number of sessions but we will review progress on a regular basis to ensure counselling is helping you and you are achieving what you want from our work together.
 If you don't feel you're benefitting or I feel the work is not helping then we can discuss this together.
 It is always your decision if you decide to stop having counselling.

 I am a member of the British Association for Counselling and Psychotherapy (BACP) and work according to its Ethical Framework.
 I am fully insured.